rubinius/rubinius/web/doc/en/how-to/write-a-ticket.markdown

      program and showing the backtrace for an exception.
   2. A short piece of code illustrating the problem and the command line to invoke it.
-  3. A patch, **including specs if they do not already exist**, and showing the spec runs before and after applying the patch.
+  3. A pull request, **including specs if they do not already exist**, and showing the spec runs before and after applying the pull request.

 If your issue doesn't fit into one of the categories, it is not invalid.
 It is simply not appropriate for a ticket.